javierbarbero/DataEnvelopmentAnalysis.jl/docs/src/technical/holder.md

 *Briec (1998)* defined technical inefficiency using Hölder norms.

-## Hölder 1
+## Hölder L1

-In this example we compute the Hölder l 1 DEA model under varible returns to scale:
+In this example we compute the Hölder L1 DEA model under varible returns to scale:
 ```jldoctest 1
 julia> using DataEnvelopmentAnalysis